benpoarch/MoodTracker/README.md

 Contains an emergency contact page, for users in crisis.

 Uses Firebase for user authentication.
-Uses CrunchyCalendar library (see LICENSE.md).
-Uses SurveyKit library (see LICENSE.md).
+Uses CrunchyCalendar and SurveyKit libraries (see LICENSE.md).

 Activity code found at:
 MoodTracker/app/src/main/java/com/example/moodtracker/